 How Garden Waste is Recycled

-Green garden waste collected in green bags from households at the kerbside is delivered to Hope Farm Composting facility near Capel-le-Ferne.
+Green garden waste collected in brown lidded wheeled bins from households at the kerbside is delivered to Hope Farm Composting facility near Capel-le-Ferne.

 The green waste is composted using the ‘windrow’ process.
 This involves the material being shredded and placed into rows called windrows, they are 2-4 metres high and up to 100 metres long.